What Are Oral Piercings?

 - Smiley piercing: A type of oral piercing that is placed horizontally through the upper lip, passing through the frenulum, which is the small fold of tissue that connects the upper lip to the gums

 It's a way to express your style, but it can be dangerous.
 Your mouth is filled with bacteria that can lead to infection and swelling.
 A swollen tongue can make it hard for you to breathe.
-In some people with heart disease, bacteria can lead to a condition that can damage your heart valves.
+And in some people with heart disease, bacteria can lead to a condition that can damage your heart valves.

 The jewelry can cause issues as well.
 It can break off in your mouth and make you choke.
 You can chip your teeth on it while you eat, sleep, talk, or chew on it.
 If the break goes deep into your tooth, you can lose it or need a root canal to fix it.

-Mouth piercings also may:
+Mouth and tongue piercings also may:

 - Make it hard to speak, chew, or swallow

-- Damage your tongue, gums, or fillings.
+- Damage your tongue, gums, or fillings

 - Make you drool

 - Make it hard for your dentist to take an X-ray of your teeth

 - Lead to serious health problems, like gum disease, uncontrolled bleeding, long-term infection, hepatitis B, and hepatitis C